UbekM/lisk-assignment-three/README.md

 | **Collaboration**     | Git-based workflows (branches, PRs)                         | Not ideal for teams                    |
 | **Offline Access**    | Fully offline development                                   | Requires internet                      |
 | **Performance**       | Depends on your machine, but more powerful                  | Depends on browser/internet speed      |

----

-## ✅ Summary

-- **Hardhat** is ideal for JavaScript-savvy Web3 developers and integrates smoothly with frontend tools.
-- **Foundry** offers speed and Solidity-native testing, perfect for contract-first workflows.

-- **Local IDEs** like VS Code are scalable and collaborative—great for production projects.
-- **Remix** is browser-based and beginner-friendly—great for learning and small demos.